Bobby Brown

 Robert Barisford Brown Sr. (born February 5, 1969) is an American singer, songwriter, rapper, and dancer.
 Alongside frequent collaborator Teddy Riley, he is recognized as a pioneer of new jack swing: a fusion of hip-hop and R&B. Brown rose to fame as a founding member of the R&B/pop vocal group New Edition, contributing to hits like "Candy Girl", "Cool It Now", and "Mr. Telephone Man".
 He left the group in 1985 to pursue a solo career but later reunited with them for their Billboard 200 number-one album Home Again (1996).

 Brown's debut album, King of Stage (1986), featured the number-one R&B single "Girlfriend".
-However, it was his second album, Don't Be Cruel (1988), that brought him commercial and critical success, producing five Billboard Hot 100 top 10 singles, including the number-one hit "My Prerogative" and the Grammy Award–winning "Every Little Step".
+His second album, Don't Be Cruel (1988), brought him commercial and critical success, producing five Billboard Hot 100 top 10 singles, including the number-one hit "My Prerogative" and the Grammy Award–winning "Every Little Step".
 In 1989, Brown contributed two songs to the Ghostbusters II soundtrack.
 His next album, Bobby (1992), was certified 3× Platinum by the RIAA and featured the singles "Humpin' Around", "Get Away", and "Good Enough".
 Brown has also appeared in films, including A Thin Line Between Love and Hate (1996) and Two Can Play That Game (2001).

 In 1992, Brown married Whitney Houston, with whom he had daughter Bobbi Kristina Brown.
 Their widely-publicized relationship was marked by drug issues and domestic disputes, attracting significant media attention.
 Brown and Houston starred in the 2005 reality television series Being Bobby Brown.
-Houston filed for divorce in 2006, and it was finalized the next year.
+Houston filed for divorce in 2006, and it was finalized a year later in 2007.

 Early life

 Brown was born in Boston, Massachusetts, as one of eight children.
 His mother Carole Elizabeth (born Williams) was a teacher, and his father Herbert James Brown was a construction worker.
 Brown grew up in Roxbury's Orchard Park Projects.

 As a child, Brown was molested by a Catholic priest after being placed in temporary custody by social services and said this painful encounter contributed to his struggle with drug and alcohol abuse.
 He later said, “It’s been more than thirty years, but I can never let go of the horror I felt in that room with the priest.”

-Brown was three when he had his first taste of performing on stage and one of his childhood idols, James Brown, performed in Boston.
+Brown was three when he had his first taste of performing on stage, as one of his childhood idols, James Brown, performed in Boston.
 This performance sparked his dream of becoming a professional singer.
 Brown joined the church choir, where he recognized and developed his singing abilities.
 Brown's musical influences also include singer-songwriters Rick James, Michael Jackson, Marvin Gaye, and Prince.
 Brown is reportedly a distant cousin of disco artist Donna Summer and her family, who lived in the multiracial Mission Hill neighborhood in the 1950s and 1960s.